-The type, scope, and time of the inspection are specified in the Industrial Safety Ordinance.
-This also states the size of the company and how many competent employees must be available for the inspection.
+The type and scope of the inspection are specified in the ladder standard DIN EN 131.
+The inspection intervals must be determined by the employer on the basis of the risk assessment to be drawn up.
 Depending on how often and to what extent the ladder is used in the company, the inspection must be carried out at different intervals.
 For example, if a ladder is used very frequently and is exposed to high loads, a daily inspection by a trained employee may be necessary.
 Furthermore, it is also necessary to document the inspection afterwards and to mark the work equipment with an inspection seal.
 Defective ladders may no longer be used and must be stored away so that nobody can use it until they have been properly repaired or disposed of.

 There are numerous points to consider when properly testing work equipment.
 To help you conduct a thorough inspection, our checklist will tell you which individual criteria must be checked.